Xilinx/dfx-mgr/README.md

 design and a 2RP design with the corresponding accelerators dynamically without having to reboot the board.

-DFX-MGR now support lightweight use cases.
+DFX-MGR now supports lightweight use cases.
 User can load PL bitstream alone or along with device tree overlay from any path.
 User can provide the absolute path of bitstream and overlay file as command line options.
 See Usage guidelines for more details.